 Subject to limits imposed by the Internal Revenue Code (the "Code"), eligible employees may contribute to the Plan up to 80% of pay (as defined in the Plan) through a combination of before-tax and after-tax payroll deductions.
+Participants who are at least age 50 by the end of the Plan year may make an additional catch-up contribution up to \$5,000.
 Participants direct the investment of their contributions into various investment options offered by the Plan.

-As it relates to employees hired prior to January 1, 2006, for the plan years 2005 and 2006, eligible employees received a company match of 50 cents on the dollar up to 6% of pay saved on a before-tax basis, which equals a maximum match of 3% of annual pay up to the IRS 401(k) elective deferral limit.
+As it relates to employees hired prior to January 1, 2006, for the plan years 2007 and 2006, eligible employees received a company match of 50 cents on the dollar up to 6% of pay saved on a before-tax basis, which equals a maximum match of 3% of annual pay up to the Internal Revenue Service ("IRS") 401(k) elective deferral limit.
 To be eligible to receive the matching Company contribution, the employee had to be actively employed on the last business day of the calendar quarter for which the allocation occurs or have retired, died, began an approved leave, became disabled, or was laid off during the calendar year.
 In addition, to be eligible to receive the matching Company contribution in 2005, the employee had to complete six months of service.
 Effective January 1, 2006, all employees who would be eligible, but had not yet satisfied the six months service requirement, became eligible.

-For employees hired on or after January 1, 2006, eligible employees received a Company match of 50 cents on the dollar up to 2% of pay saved on a before-tax basis, which equals a maximum match of 1% of annual pay up to the IRS 401(k) elective deferral limit.
+Eligible employees hired on or after January 1, 2006, received a Company match of 50 cents on the dollar up to 2% of pay saved on a before-tax basis, which equals a maximum match of 1% of annual pay up to the IRS 401(k) elective deferral limit.
 That will increase to 50 cents on the dollar up to 4% of pay saved on a before-tax basis (2% of annual pay) in 2007 and beyond.
 To be eligible to receive the matching Company contribution, the employee had to be actively employed on the last business day of the calendar quarter for which the allocation occurs or have retired, died, began an approved leave, became disabled, or was laid off during the calendar year.
 Eligible employees hired on or after January 1, 2006 will also automatically receive a 4% of pay contribution to the Plan.